mongodb/atlas-sdk-go/docs/doc_4_authentication.md

 ### Revocation

-Revocation invalidates the token before its expiration date.
-Revocation should be used to "logg out" the current OAuth client and configuring a new one.
+Revocation invalidates an OAuth token before its expiration date.
+This effectively "logs out" the current OAuth client and allows you to configure a new client.

 ```go
 // Sounding code omitted for brevity